dvv/luvit-lui/README.md

-[Lui](https://github.com/luvit/lui) is a dumb installer for [Luvit](https://github.com/luvit/luvit)
+[Lui](https://github.com/dvv/luvit-lui) is a dumb dependencies installer for [Luvit](https://github.com/luvit/luvit)
 ===

-`Lui` is a helper script composing a Makefile and then executing it.
+`Lui` is a helper script composing a Makefile, which then is executed to perform real installation of dependencies.

-`Lui` depends on nothing more than vanilla system tools:
+`Lui` depends on nothing but vanilla system tools:

  - make
  - wget